tinaponting/genesis-child-themes/README.md

 * Link: A Magazine /News theme.
 * Hustle: A common feminine theme with woocommerce support.
 * Blom:A simpel theme works well for blogging.
 * Beauty  Theme, A common female design in black and white.
+* Style Stories: A coomon theme for female bloggers.
 ------------------------------------------------------------
 ------------------------------------------------------------